 Yes, this exercise does count for points.
 You get the points if you:

 Two printed copies.
 We are going to write on these rough drafts.
-We do not want to hand your laptop computer around the room.
+We do not want to hand your laptop computer around the room, and people are going to make marginal notes on your rough draft.
 Tough it out!
 Actually hit the "Print" button!

 90% of the assigned length.
 There's no point in trying to critique four lines which say "this is what I might write about when I get around to it."
 Besides, this exercise is a reward for getting your rough drafting done early—which will improve the quality of your essay.